w3f/Grants-Program/applications/msai.md

 to be processed in encrypted form Extension module to connect to NHS app and other health systems around the work.
 - Offchain bridger for faster processing in case of trusted thirdparties
 - Promotion through partnerships with private and public clinics
+- Fully distribute storage of the off chain worker

 ## Additional Information :heavy_plus_sign:
 ## References: